Ian's Realm Saga

 Miano started his film career in 1974 in New York, when director Michael Winner cast him as one of the muggers in the original Death Wish, with Charles Bronson.
 Soon afterwards, director Howard Koch, familiar with Miano from his singing career, offered Robert a role in the movie Badge 373 with Robert Duvall.
 One of Miano's most notable film credits came by portraying real-life Bonanno crime family capo Alphonse "Sonny Red" Indelicato in the 1997 film Donnie Brasco, alongside Al Pacino, Michael Madsen and Johnny Depp.
 He also co-starred in the film The Funeral, with Christopher Walken, Chris Penn and Benicio del Toro.
 Miano also played a mobster character called Frank "Frankie Eyes" Chalmers on the sci-fi series Star Trek: Deep Space Nine and real-life Mafia boss Vito Genovese in the 1999 made-for-TV movie Lansky, written by David Mamet.
 2013 Miano played the mature prophet, Daniel in The Book of Daniel.[F

 From mobster to wizard, Robert is changing his persona.
 In Ian's Realm, while the children are singing the dragon shield song to protect them from the pirates, they are very near the old oak tree...the one with lichen that hangs in wiry strands as if hairs on an old man's beard...when suddenly a decrepit and peculiar figure appears, as if by magic.
 Startled, Ian aims his arrow at him, but does not shoot.
 "He's magic," Jeppe tells him as he nudges Ian's bow away.
 They watch the crooked old character hobble away into the woods.
 Who is that old character?
-None other than Robert Miano
+None other than the wizard Silvio played by Robert Miano

 Jeff Stillwell as Ian.